feldera/feldera/docs/docs/guides/debugging-sql.md

 to expand.

 To test the program, you can send data to it directly through the UI.
-Press the <icon icon="bx:upload" /> button on the right end of the `users` table.
+Press the <icon icon="bx:upload" /> button on the right end of the `Person` table.
 A new page opens with a table that is empty:

 ![Table Insert](table-insert.png)